-+1 The unit calorific value and CO2 emissions factor for city gas are based on values from the "the greenhouse gas emissions accounting and reporting manual" issued by the Ministry of the Environment and the Ministry of Economy, Trade and Industry, while the CO2 emissions factor for power is based on the actual emissions factor of electric utility companies used by the target building.
-"2 CO2 emissions intensity is the sum obtained through calculations that take the total floor area of the offices that use power and city gas, respectively as the denominator for each emission volume, "3 Since 2015, we have targeted the properties for office buildings with floor area of 3,000m2 or above and hotels managed by the Company, and excluded buildings in which a bank branch is the sole tenant, real estate for sole, and condominium ownership/shared ownership.
-The number of target properties in 2015 and 2016 was 51, and that in 2017 was 55.
-"4 Since 2016, we have aggregated city gas consumption of the companies with direct contracts with our group companies."
-5 The number of buildings for which construction was completed between January and December 2017, and which are the targets of greening projects. (excludes real estate for sole) "6 Data for 2012-2014 covers 16 primary office buildings, since 2017, however, seven buildings occupied by the head offices of Hulic's Group companies, which are actively implementing measures to reduce the volume of waste, are covered in the data.
+1 The unit calorific value and CO2 emissions factor for city gas are based on values from the "the greenhouse gas emissions accounting and reporting manual" issued by the Ministry of the Environment and the Ministry of Economy, Trade and Industry, while the CO2 emissions factor for power is based on the actual emissions factor of electric utility companies used by the target building.
+2 CO2 emissions intensity is the sum obtained through calculations that take the total floor area of the offices that use power and city gas, respectively as the denominator for each emission volume.
+3 Since 2015, we have targeted the properties for office buildings with floor area of 3,000m2 or above and hotels managed by the Company, and excluded buildings in which a bank branch is the sole tenant, real estate for sale, and condominium ownership/shared ownership.
+The number of target properties in 2015 and 2016 was 51, in 2017 was 55, and that in 2018 was 58.
+4 Since 2016, we have aggregated city gas consumption of the companies with direct contracts with our group companies.
+5 The number of buildings for which construction was completed between January and December 2018, and which are the targets of greening projects. (excludes real estate for sale) 6 Data for 2012-2014 covers 16 primary office buildings; since 2015, however, seven buildings occupied by the head offices of Hulic's Group companies, which are actively implementing measures to reduce the volume of waste, are covered in the data.

 Since 2017, the number of buildings occupied by the head offices of Hulic's Group companies and covered in the data has increased by one to eight buildings.
-1 Usage rate of paid leave is calculated by dividing the "number of days of paid leave used" by the "number of days granted excluding leave carried over."
-8 Of the executive directors, employees (including temporarily transferred staff) and full-time contract staff, with the exclusion of employees on leave, those who belonged to the Company both os of the point of registration for medical checkups and as of December 31 are included in the calculation.
-9 The target subsidiaries are companies that have been certified as offiliated subsidiary companies under the Act on Employment Promotion etc. of Persons with Disabilities.
+In 2018, it targeted nine buildings according to same reason.
+7 Usage rate of paid leave is calculated by dividing the "number of days of paid leave used" by the "number of days granted excluding leave carried over."
+8 Of the executive directors, employees (including temporarily transferred staff) and full-time contract staff, with the exclusion of employees on leave, those who belonged to the Company both as of the point of registration for medical checkups and as of December 31 are included in the calculation.
+9 The target subsidiaries are companies that have been certified as affiliated subsidiary companies under the Act on Employment Promotion etc. of Persons with Disabilities.
 10 The target qualifications are those which the Company recommends employees to acquire.
-11 Targets for 2018 are now being developed 6gas consumption in 2016 was revised from 99,426 m-1 to 731,360 m-1 Following this change, energy consumption, intensity of energy consumption, and CO2 emissions from gas use were revised from 43,296GJ to 31,684GJ, from 1.4GJ/m-1 to 1.5GJ/m1, and from 2.160t-CO2 to 1,581t-CO2, respectively; and CO2 emissions intensity from gas use and electricity use was revised from 78.0t-CO2/m2.
-In addition, the amount of waste generated was revised from 43.71 to 524t.
-Following this change, CO2 emissions from disposal of waste generated from operations, included in Scope 3 emissions, was revised from 29.2t-CO2 to 44.0t-CO2.
-Following the revision of the amounts of waste generated from operation over the four-year period from 29.2t-CO2 to 24.0t-CO2.
-Following the revision of the amounts of waste generated in 2015 was revised from 29.2t-CO2.
-Following the revision of the amounts of waste generated in 2016 the percentage of reduction in waste generation over the four-year period from 2013 to 2016 was revised from 21% to 12% (percentage reductions calculated per total floor area compared between the average of the four years from 2013 to 2016 and the average of the three years from 2005 to 2007).
+11 Targets for 2019 are now being developed.
+Gas consumption in the fiscal year ended December 2017 was revised from 727,497m3 after a careful review of the gas agreements subject to aggregation.